Rate Challenge

 How is duty calculated?

-What about land tax & depreciation?
+What about land tax and depreciation?

-Which tax brackets are used?
+Which tax rates are used?

 IO vs P&I in Year-1?